+Mutations can exist both in the tumor itself, and in the genetic material passed down from your parents.
 This means that cancer, even prostate cancer, is a family problem.
 We now know: some of the genes that are responsible for prostate cancer are also responsible for cancers in daughters, and vice versa; for example, if your mom has the BRCA gene for breast cancer, this increases your risk for prostate cancer.

-PCF is still doing what we’ve been doing for 25 years now: saving men’s lives.
+PCF is still doing what we’ve been doing for nearly 30 years now: saving men’s lives.
 But a new era in cancer treatment is coming, and PCF-funded research for prostate cancer already has overlap in 70 other cancers.
 PCF believes that this new form of thinking – precision oncology that looks at cancer risk across your whole family – is the key to finally unlocking the mystery of curing all cancer.

-3. Don’t Over-screen (*or Under-screen)
+- Don’t Over-screen (*or Under-screen)

-6. Start That Anti-Inflammatory Diet Early
+- Start That Anti-Inflammatory Diet Early